PrawnMan/HdmiPi-Streaming/README.md

  - ffmpeg : The program we are using for conversion
  - "-f v4l2 -thread_queue_size 384 -input_format mjpeg -framerate 30 -i /dev/video0" : Use the 30fps MJPEG stream at **/dev/video0** and give it some buffer.
  - "-f alsa -thread_queue_size 4096 -i plughw:1,0 -acodec pcm_s16le -ac 1 -ar 96000 -copytb 1 -use_wallclock_as_timestamps 1" : Use the audio from **1,0**, mono audio (Capture card limitation), codec pcm_161e, with a sample of 96kHz.
  - "-c:a aac  -b:a 128k -ar 44100 -b:v 8M -c:v h264_omx" : Convert Audio to Birtate 128K, sample rate of 44.1kHz.
-Convert Video using Hardware H264 encoder, bitrate of 8Mb/s.
+Convert Video using Hardware H264 encoder, bitrate of 4Mb/s.

  - "-f flv rtmp://live.twitch.tv/app/XXXXXXXXXXXXXXXXXXXXXXX " Mux the convereted Video and Audio into an FLV and send it to your Stream key.

  You should see your stream show up on your platform of choice, however there will be a delay.
+On twitch, I get a roughly 10s delay between gameplay and whats on twitch.

 # Benefits :